daekeun-ml/sm-endpoint-bmt/README.md

 ## License

-MIT

-## Reference

-This project was inspired by the benchmark tools from [vLLM](https://github.com/vllm-project/vllm).
+This project is licensed under the MIT License.
+See the LICENSE file for details.